olgazim/1800_202230_DTC06/README.md

 This browser based web application to ...

-* Hi my name is Olga.
-I'm excited about this project because it will help people I know.

 * Hi my name is Jason.
 I'm excited about this project because...
 Hi my name is Natalie and I'm excited about this project.
-Hi I'm Jason

 ## Technologies